robmarkcole/fire-detection-from-images/README.md

 Traditional smoke detectors work by [detecting the physical presence of smoke particles](https://www.nfpa.org/Public-Education/Staying-safe/Safety-equipment/Smoke-alarms/Ionization-vs-photoelectric).
 However they are prone to false detections (e.g. from toasters) and do not localise the fire particularly well.
 In these situations a camera solution could complement a traditional detector, in order to improve response times or to provide additional metrics such as the size and location of a fire.
 With the location and nature of the fire identified, an automated intervention may be possible, e.g. via a sprinkler system or drone.
 Also data can be sent to fire services to provide otherwise non-existent situational awareness.
 Particular locations I am interested in are: kitchens & living rooms, garages and outbuildings, and areas where fires might already be present but spreading outside a desired zone e.g. fire pit.

 There are a couple of significant challenges & open questions:
 * For fast edge model what is 'best' architecture?
-Yolo3 is very popular for commecrial applications, baseline Yolo.
+Yolo3 is very popular for commecrial applications and can be implemented in keras or pytorch, baseline Yolo5.
 * Baseline object detection, but is there benefit to classifier or using both?
 * Tensorflow + google ecosystem or Pytorch + NVIDIA/MS?
 Tensorflow suffers from tf1 legacy and overuse of scripts
 * Is a single 'super' model preferable, or several specialised models?
 Typical categories of fire include candle flame, indoor/outdoor, vehicle